Blasman/mIRC-Twitch-Scripts/README.md

 `/load -rs msqlite.mrc`
 `/load -rs ankhbot.mrc`

+You will have to reconnect to the Twitch server after installing these scripts.

 ### Download and Install Desired Scripts
 For information on each script, see the [wiki](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki).
 You can also right click the links on the wiki and select "save link as..." and then use `/load -rs scriptname.mrc` just like the previous install instructions.
 Do Not "save link as..." using the links on the main page, as they are links to the GitHub html pages.